Join our newsletter for updates and exclusive content!

 If you can semi plan ahead: 8020.net (first choice)

-Personally, we planned our entire 80/20 van build ahead using sketchup (see our 3D Model Here) and then made one massive order from 8020.net.
+Personally, we planned our entire 80/20 van build ahead using sketchup and then made one massive order from 8020.net.
 We, of course, missed a few connectors, and bolts, so also ended up making a few orders from Amazon.
-We find the price from 8020.net to be reasonable, and the quality to be extremely high from 8020.net.
-You can be confident in the quality, and accuracy of your order.
-The only downside here, and why we recommend you to plan ahead, is that shipping times can vary.

-Additionally, the team at 80/20 inc loves seeing extruded aluminum van builds so they have shared a 5% off link with us for our blog.
+Additionally, the team at 80/20 inc loves seeing extruded aluminum DIY van builds so they have shared a 5% off link with us for our blog.
 It will be applied directly to your cart when you click through any link on this blog.
 Please let us know if you have issues!

-If you missed a few items: Amazon
+When you miss a few items: Amazon

 Even though we planned pretty darn well, we missed items.
 Specifically, we missed connectors and bolts.
 For this scenario, we recommend Amazon due to speedy shipping times.
 The cost is not too much higher than 8020.net + shipping.
 Below we will list some things we found ourselves needing from Amazon: